Vietnam.vn - Nền tảng quảng bá Việt Nam

 Facebookie đang được phát tán mạnh tại Việt Nam để lấy cắp tài khoản Facebook, do vậy người dùng cần phải lưu ý.

-According to cybersecurity company Bkav, the Facebookie malware that steals Facebook accounts is showing signs of spreading strongly in Vietnam.
+According to the cybersecurity company Bkav, the Facebookie malware that steals Facebook accounts is showing signs of spreading strongly in Vietnam.
 It is estimated that in July, more than 100,000 computers running Windows operating system were infected with this malware.

 Most Windows security software can now detect and block this type of malware before it infects your computer.